School holiday activity FAQs

 I completed the registration online.
 Does that mean I’m in?

-Your participation is confirmed in the activity when you receive a confirmation email from youth@hobsonsbay.vic.gov.au.
-Any questions, please reach out to us!
+Your participation is confirmed once you receive a confirmation email from youth@hobsonsbay.vic.gov.au with further details about the activity.

 I can’t attend the activity anymore.
 Can my friend come in my place?

 Unfortunately not.
-Due to the popularity of our programs, we hold a waitlist for all of our school holiday activities.
-Please let us know as soon as you can if you are unable to make it so we can offer your spot to the next person.
+Due to the popularity of our programs, there is a waitlist for all school holiday activities.
+We appreciate you letting us know as soon as possible when you're unable to make an activity you were registered for, so we can offer your spot to the next person.

-I want to make sure I can come to the activity with my close friends.
+I want to make sure I can come to the activity with my close friend.
 How do I do this?

 I’m not feeling great, can I get picked up early?